 Like the lawyer, they've lost touch with their hearts.
 Like him, they might have been weighing their legal obligations, an inner debate about what they were required to do, and what they were excused from doing.

-• If they touched a dead or bleeding body, they would become impure.
+- If they touched a dead or bleeding body, they

 In contrast to the priest and the levite, when the Samaritan sees the beaten man, he does not draw back; in fact he draws closer, and, as Luke says, he is "moved with compassion.”